Wintermoose/RayTracingInOneWeekend/README.md

 The code is written in C#, but tries to stay as close to the original as reasonable (for the time being, at least).

+this code represents the end of Book 1.

 ## Choosing a scene

 The main entry, Program.cs, contains a block with code like this